zarev/TomographyWebAppMVP/README.md

 ## Notes

 - For large datasets, processing may take several minutes
-- The ASTRA reconstruction algorithm runs in CPU-only mode
 - Data is processed in float32 format to optimize memory usage